JonasToth/HighIntegrityTooling/README.md

 ### 13.2 Overloaded operators
 #### 13.2.1 Do not overload operators with special semantics
 #### 13.2.2 Ensure that the return type of an overloaded binary operator matches the built-in counterparts
+- that should be a lot to do, but rather mechanical

 #### 13.2.3 Declare binary arithmetic and bitwise operators as non-members
+- operator overload knows if its in a class or nonmember in clang?

 #### 13.2.4 When overloading the subscript operator (operator[]) implement both const and non-const versions
+- i think its ez

 #### 13.2.5 Implement a minimal set of operators and use them to implement all other related operators
+- heuritic, but i think codereview is necessary

 ## 14 Templates

+template stuff scares me :)

 ### 14.1 Template declarations